Murray Smith (philosopher and film theorist): Work

 Murray Smith works in cognitive film theory and analytic philosophy of film.
-In Engaging Characters: Fiction, Emotion, and the Cinema (1995) Smith rehabilitated the idea that characters are central to our experience of narrative.
+In Engaging Characters: Fiction, Emotion, and the Cinema (1995/revised edition 2022) Smith rehabilitated the idea that characters are central to our experience of narrative.
 His approach to our emotional responses to characters draws on cognitive science and philosophy of mind.
 Film Theory and Philosophy (1997), which Smith edited with Richard Allen, makes the wider case for an approach to film drawing on the tools of analytic philosophy.
-In Film, Art, and the Third Culture (2017), Smith elaborates and defends the approach underpinning much of his earlier research, arguing in favour of a naturalized or ‘third cultural’ approach to aesthetics, integrating the knowledge and methods of the humanities and the sciences.
+In Film, Art, and the Third Culture (2017), Smith elaborates and defends the approach underpinning much of his earlier research, arguing in favour of a naturalised or ‘third cultural’ approach to aesthetics, integrating the knowledge and methods of the humanities and the sciences.

 Biography

 Smith attended Dame Alice Owen's School in Potters Bar, and studied English Language and Literature at the University of Liverpool.
 He began his career as a film theorist as a graduate student at the University of Wisconsin-Madison, where he completed his PhD under the supervision of David Bordwell.
 He is the younger brother of the literary historian Professor Nigel Smith, and spouse of sociologist Professor Miri Song (University of Kent).
+Smith plays bass in the Free Range Orchestra, avatars of the New Canterbury scene.